postphotos/dearreader/docs/README.md

 - Complete documentation suite
 - Performance optimization
 - Advanced queuing features
+- What else should we do?
+Build it, or tell us!

 ---

 ## 🤝 Contributing

-This project addresses critical needs in digital literacy and information accessibility.
+We want to enhance digital literacy and information understanding!
+This project addresses critical needs in information accessibility.
 Contributions that enhance crawling capability, improve performance, or expand educational applications are particularly welcome.

 See our [contributing guide](./contributing.md) for detailed information on how to get involved.